 With this in mind, the committees of researchers, teachers, and geography specialists who prepared the framework were charged by the Board to propose a rich and rigorous assessment design.
-In addition, the consensus committees were asked to prepare preliminary descriptions of achievement levels that truly reflect world class standards.
+In addition, the framework committees were asked to prepare preliminary descriptions of achievement levels that truly reflect world class standards.

-The achievement levels describe what students should know and be able to do to reach basic, proficient, and advanced levels of achievement in grades 4, 8, and 12-the three grades tested by NAEP.
+The achievement levels describe what students should know and be able to do to reach Basic, Proficient, and Advanced levels of achievement in grades 4, 8, and 12-the three grades tested by the National Assessment of Educational Progress (NAEP).
 Under Governing Board policy, the expectations for these levels are high.
-Indeed, the proficient level represents competency over challenging subject matter, embodying specific language in the National Education Goals.
+The Proficient level represents competency over challenging subject matter.

-To do well on this assessment, students will have to reach far beyond place-name geography, though they will be expected to know the names of many places with which they may not now be familiar.
+To do well on this assessment, students will have to reach far beyond place-name geography, although they will be expected to know the names of many places with which they may not now be familiar.
 They will be tested both on knowledge and on analytic and problem-solving skills.
 About half of the testing time will be spent on multiple-choice questions.
-The other half will be spent on a variety of open-ended and extended response items.

-Thus, the assessment will provide baseline information as to where our students are and a far clearer notion of where they ought to be in geography.
+The other half will be spent on a variety of open-ended and extended-response items.
+Thus, the assessment will provide important information as to where our students are and a far clearer notion of where they ought to be in geography.
 With its rigor and breadth, the assessment may well appear extremely challenging.
 We hope it will help schools, teachers, and students set their sights high.